Locality of centred tangent cones in the Wasserstein space: Properties of the decomposition

 \section{Properties of the decomposition}

-\filler{The decomposition obtained in \Cref{res:decomp} only relies on the algebraic properties of tangent and solenoidal cones.
-We now give a more specific description of the measures $\mu^k$ in terms of concentration on particular subsets.
-Our arguments are based on \Zaitchek's theorem, recalled below, which characterizes non-differentiability points of convex functions using \DC{k} sets.
-We start by some lemmas specific to \DC{k} and \sDC{k} sets, then return to the characterization of $(\mu^k)_k$.}
+\filler{\Cref{res:decomp} only relies on the algebraic properties of tangent and solenoidal cones.
+We now give a refined description of the measures $\mu^k$ in terms of concentration on particular subsets.
+The argument is based on \Zaitchek's theorem, recalled below, which characterizes non-differentiability points of convex functions using \DC{k} sets.
+We start by some lemmas specific to \DC{k} and \sDC{k} sets, then return to the measures $(\mu^k)_k$.}

 {\mathbb{R}^d}